 He is co-founder of The Tattoo international teen newspaper and Youth Journalism International, a 501(c)(3) public educational charity serving young people across the globe.

 Born in Massachusetts, he earned a degree in history from the University of Virginia.
-He is married and has two college-age children and two collies.
+He is married and has two adult children and two collies.

 Rosiane Correia de Freitas